cmb69/portable_xh/README.txt

 Limitations
 -----------

+The distributed PHP build only contains a subset of the extensions that are contained in the official PHP builds, because several extensions are most likely never needed for CMSimple_XH websites, and too keep the download size small.
+If you need other extensions, download a binary distribution (Zip) from
+<http://windows.php.net/download/>, and put it in the php/ folder of
+Portable_XH.
+You may have to enable additional extensions in php/php.ini.
+Note that it doesn't matter which PHP version and variant you download, but for best compatibility VC14 x64 Non Thread Safe variants are recommended.

 Some browsers (e.g. Opera 12.16) may not be able to navigate to
 <http://localhost:8080/> for whatever reasons.
 You most likely can get around
 this issue by navigating to <http://[::1]:8080/> or <http://127.0.0.1:8080/>